How To Polish Aluminum Engine Parts

 Article by Mark Trotta

-Here's an example of why chroming an aluminum engine part is not the best choice.
-Not only does it hold in engine heat, it pits and flakes over time.
+Not only does chrome plating hold in engine heat, it pits and flakes over time.

 Removing Chrome From Aluminum

-Six weeks later, the engine parts returned.
-I began working on the valve cover that had the heaviest corrosion.
+Six weeks later, the parts arrived in raw metal form.
+I began working on the rocker box that had the heaviest corrosion first.

 Steps Before Polishing